 We determine excretion rates into urine, feces, expiration and bile, and examine excretion route, absorption rate and excretion speed of the unchanged drug and its metabolites.
 If the main excretion route involves bile, enterohepatic circulation will be examined as well.

-Excretion rates into urine, feces and expiration
+Excretion in urine, feces and expired air

 Excretion rate into bile